gersonadr/document-classifier/README.md

 ## Running

-Now that the model is trained, to predict a document type you'll:
+Now that the model is trained, to predict a new document you'll:

-- Encode the relative file path as base 64, eg:
+- Encode the relative new document path as base 64, eg:

     unencoded: `Documents/MyNewDocument.pdf`